MaliosDark/Volume-Bot-PumpFun-Telegram/README.md

 ---

 Feel free to customize and extend the bot according to your needs.
-If you have any questions or need further assistance, don't hesitate to contact @wherklow on Telegram.
+If you have any questions or need further assistance, don't hesitate to contact @MaliosDark on Telegram.